KNOW YOUR GROWERS – JOIN THE ORGANIC FOOD CLUB!

-From that day forward, he embarked on a journey of self-education, learning as much as he could about industrial food processes and organic farming.
+From that day forward, he embarked on a journey of self-education, learning as much as he could about industrial food processes, recycling / reuse and organic farming.
 In 1976 he traveled from coast to coast, clocking in over 5,000 miles, visiting 14 organic farms, 52 natural food stores, 37 natural food restaurants, 19 distributors and 13 co-operatives and attending many conventions and conferences in between.

 His passion quickly turned into his vocation.
 In 1978, he became the only organic alfalfa sprout farmer supplying the South Water Market Food Distribution center, the largest in Chicago.
-Also, in that year he open the Sprout Shop, in Highwood, the first organic/natural food buying club storefront with a menu of organic freshly prepared meals, sandwiches, juices and desserts.
-That same year, in June, the Ravinia Farmers Market started and he was a vendor for 3 years selling 10 varieties of sprouts making also sprout salads to go with dressing and a variety of delicious organic baked desserts..
+Also, in that year he opened the Sprout Shop, in Highwood, the first organic/natural food buying club storefront with a menu of organic freshly prepared meals, sandwiches, juices and desserts.
+That same year, in June, the Ravinia Farmers Market started and he was a vendor fo3 years selling 10 varieties of sprouts making also sprout salads to go with dressing and a variety of delicious organic baked desserts.

-From 1983-1989, he created and operated over 5 Natural Food Dance Festivals, the first non-smoking live music dance festival with local natural food restaurant vendors selling their menu offerings..
+From 1987-1989, he created and operated over 5 Natural Food Dance Festivals, the first non-smoking live music dance festival with local natural food restaurant vendors selling their menu offerings.